 Over a 9-year period (2001-2009), ALAS constructed 3,500 nest boxes (Document 5).
 These were constructed at the Wood Laboratory on the UW-SP campus and transported to a storage area.
 About 1,300 of these boxes were used by the ABT, but 2,200 were distributed to other bluebird trails in the state.
 Payment for most of these additional boxes was made by the Bluebird Restoration Association of WI, but ALAS helped with distribution of boxes statewide and installation of about 100 bluebird trails.
 Although these nest boxes were made in Steens Point, we had a major influence on bluebird conservation, statewide (over a 5-year period.).

 Community Forest Management

 A. Demonstrate that your community has been awarded Tree City USA status by the National Arbor Day Foundation.

 Audubon applied for a $750 grant from Audubon National for replacing trees damaged by the summer storm of 2017.
-We received it and have donated it to the Forestry Department of Steven Point.
-We also added' another $649 from our Treasury for a total of $1399.
-Audubon members will help plant trees in Stevens Point Parks.
+We received it and have donated it to the Forestry Dept. of Stevens Point.
+We also added another $649 from our Treasury for a total of $1,399.
+Audubon members have helped plant many trees to help with this reforestation project.

 E. Show that your forester, a member of your tree board, or another person currently responsible for managing your community’s trees has completed the Wisconsin DNR’s Wisconsin Tree Management Institute.

-Todd Ernster, our Stevens Point Forester, has not only completed the Wisconsin DNR's WI Community Tree Management Institute course, he will teach it for the 4th time in spring of 2018.
+Todd Ernster, our Stevens Point Forester, has not only completed the Wisconsin DNR's WI Community Tree Management Institute course, he taught it for the 4th time in spring of 2018.

 F. OTHER: Demonstrate in a narrative.